From boxer to architect: Celebrating Tadao Ando, Japan's King of Concrete

 It sparked a trend.
 In the following decade, Ando built six more public buildings there, abandoned homes were turned into guesthouses, Japanese artist Yayoi Kusama famously installed one of her polka dot pumpkins at the end of a pier, and Naoshima's triennial arts festival now brings about 800,000 tourists to the island each year.

-Art-chitecture transformed Naoshima's fate.
+Artchitecture transformed Naoshima's fate.

 A giant illuminated model of the island is the centerpiece of the exhibition's central hall, a vast, light-bathed space showcasing the big projects of Ando's 50-year career.